-The implementation of Common Core State Standards and Smarter Balanced assessments have implications for Washington’s postsecondary schools and prospective students.
+The implementation of Common Core State Standards and Smarter Balanced tests have implications for Washington’s postsecondary schools and prospective students.
 To guide implementation efforts, the Student Achievement Council formed the Improving Student Learning at Scale (ISLS) Collaborative.
-Washington is one of six states that were selected by the National Governor’s Association to establish a collaborative, along with Arizona, California, New Hampshire, West Virginia, and Wyoming.
+Washington is one of six states—along with Arizona, California, New Hampshire, West Virginia, and Wyoming—that were selected by the National Governors Association to establish a collaborative.

 The ISLS Collaborative meets regularly to work on the following key objectives:

 - Create a common vision between organizations for the work to be carried out.

 - Facilitate planning and coordination across the state.